rupapaik/Laravel-CRUD/readme.md

-# laravel-blog
+# Laravel-CRUD
-This is my personal learning project.
+This is my personal learning project for laravel **CRUD** operation.
 Anyone can use for there personal use.
 After clone please import **schema/tutorial.sql** in your mysql with database name **"tutorial"**.
 Put all the files in 'htdocs'.
 Run composer for laravel library.